 - Expect and embrace mishaps, mistakes, and accidents — they are bound to happen.

-As you can see, and probably already expected, there is a whole lot to consider when traveling with a baby.
+As you can see, and probably already expected, there’s a whole lot to consider when traveling with a baby.
 From food and bottles to blankets and clothes, the list seems endless.
 The good news is that the more you travel with your baby, the easier it’ll get.
-Creating a list well before any trip gives you time to think of anything you might be missing.
+Create a travel packing list before any trip to give you time to think of anything you might be missing.
 Despite it being a stressful headache at times, you’ll enjoy having your little cutie with you throughout business trips, vacations, family get-togethers, and more.

 - How to get your running stamina back after over a year indoors